This Vegan Spinach Dip recipe can be made in minutes and used as a dip with fresh vegetables or served on crusty bread or crackers.

 - Blend until smooth and creamy.

 - At this point, you will need to make sure that your frozen spinach is completely thawed and drain the excess water from it.
 What I like to do is place the defrosted spinach on some paper towels and roll it up.
-Then, squeeze it over the sink or even into a jar to save for cooking soups or other dishes.
+Then, squeeze it over the sink.

-- Add creamy mixture to a large bowl with veggies.
+- Pour the creamy mixture from your blender into a large bowl with the spinach and veggies.
 Stir together thoroughly.
 This takes a good bit of stirring to incorporate with spinach.

 Notes